 Section 1.
 Where the Employer now provides devices, apparel or equipment necessary to protect employees from injury or exposure to extreme non-climatic heat or cold, the Employer shall continue to provide the level of protection in accordance with the practice now prevailing.
 Where no such protection is now provided, the Employer shall provide whatever device, apparel or equipment is necessary to afford a level of protection provided by the agency for similar risks or exposure.
 Where special tools are required for accomplishing work assignments, the Employer shall be responsible for supplying the same.
-Where the tools customarily used in a trade or craft are now required to be supplied by the employee, such requirement shall continue; where such tools are presently supplied, the Employer agrees to furnish the uniforms so required.
+Where the tools customarily used in a trade or craft are now required to be supplied by the employee, such requirement shall continue; where such tools are presently supplied, the practice shall continue.
+Where uniforms are required and for so long as they may be required, the Employer agrees to furnish the uniforms so required.
 Uniform requirements are not to be confused with dress regulations required by the Employer.